Print Leave a comment

 Walk east on Main Street and you will find a lovely mix of Victorian houses turned into cafes and shops.
 There is a shop called Rosie Lee Imports that sells everything British: biscuits (cookies), chocolate bars, meat pies, and vegemite.

-For some reason, there are also a little too many second-hand and other dowdy-looking stores on Main Street.
+For some reason, there are also a little too many second-hand clothing and other dowdy-looking stores on Main Street.

 Main Street, because it is parallel to the beach, is sheltered, warm, and not windy, so enjoy the sunshine.
+From Main Street you can walk one block to a lovely park with huge old trees and a playground, Plaza Park.

 Photo GalleryClick on photo to see large version